 Anti-trafficking is a sacred cow, but behind this humanitarian concern is a century-old movement that historically reflects xenophobia, discrimination and prostitution abolitionism.

-This extensive library project offers an historical view of U.S. 19th century anti-trafficking campaigns and a survey of contemporary trafficking portrayals in the media.
+This extensive library project offers an historical view of U.S. early 20th century anti-trafficking campaigns and a survey of contemporary trafficking portrayals in the media.
 The library database contains a variety of segments including 1 minute videos that students can review for classroom interaction and discussion.

 The 2 minute trailer introduces a basic discussion of human rights in the context of anti-trafficking.

 The 20 minute preview offers an introduction to the tone and premises of the work, featuring an historical review of early 20th century anti-trafficking campaigns.
 This introduction demonstrates the way the historic “White Slavery” moral panic and current anti-trafficking campaigns have been largely responsible for prostitution prohibitionism, racial discrimination, and xenophobic immigration legislation.
 Additional segments comprise the feature length work and library which includes portrayal of contemporary facets of the impact of anti-trafficking on sex workers, highlighting United States colonialism and domestic discrimination.